Dr Caroline Jackson

 Biography

 Before her current role Caroline was a Senior Lecturer in Social Work and the Health And Life Sciences Faculty Lead for Service User and Carer Involvement at Coventry University.
-She also brings experience of social work and health regulation, practice in community mental health social work and management of a social care higher education qualifications team in a local authority.
+She also brings experience of social work regulation, practice in community mental health social work and management of a social care higher education qualifications team in a local authority.

 Caroline has prior teaching experience in: